5th, 1845 the City of Princeton was established in Monroe (Originally Kish Ke Kosk) County, which was later renamed to the

 just off Albia's famous square.
 In 1977, under the direction of Chief John Douglas, the Police Department was moved to a Joint

-Law Enforcement Center and Jail with the Monroe County Sheriff's Department, which is still in active use today.
-The Monroe
+Law Enforcement Center and Jail with the Monroe County Sheriff's Department, at 103 2nd Ave West.
+Built in 1941, originally

-agencies such as the Iowa Highway Patrol, Iowa Department of Transportation, United States Marshall Services, Southern and
+the Iowa Highway Patrol, Iowa Department of Transportation, United States Marshall Services, Southern and SouthEast Iowa Drug

-SouthEast Iowa Drug Task Forces, Iowa Department of Natural Resources, Iowa Court Services, Juvenile Court Services, Department
+Task Forces, Iowa Department of Natural Resources, Iowa Court Services, Juvenile Court Services, Department of Human Services,

-of Human Services and others use the facility on a routine basis.
+Parole and Probation and others agencies use the facility on a routine basis.

-law enforcement duties, Albia Police Officers are busy with community services, parade duties, drug interdiction, search and
+their regular law enforcement duties, Albia Police Officers are busy with community services, parade duties, drug interdiction,

 education, search and rescue, and neighborhood watch programs.
 Specialty units include a K-9 Narcotics interdiction, Human